ECCC-ASTD-MRD/gem/README.md

     # Create a build directory
     # The build directory has very little value in itself and can be placed
-    # outside the project directory
+    # outside the source directory
     mkdir -p build
     cd build

-    # If the -DWORK_PREFIX=<path> option isn't given to cmake, the work directory
+    # If the -DCMAKE_INSTALL_PREFIX=<path> option isn't given to cmake, the work directory
     # will be created with the name work-${OS_NAME}-${COMPILER_NAME}
-    cmake ../project
+    cmake ..
     # Create an execution environment for GEM
     make -j work